Evaluating Teaching Faculty Positions: Part 2

 What many departments are missing here is that frequently teaching faculty are much better suited to academic leadership roles.
 For example, our jobs naturally involve more management than typical research faculty roles.
 I regularly teach a course with over 100 staff, and have to cope with all of the associated challenges of hiring, training, and management.
 I am not claiming that I am good at these things!
 But I am getting a lot of practice.
 In my experience, the inherent focus of teaching faculty on education within their institution also drives a lot more natural curiosity about how the university works—including things like admissions, academic support systems, student progress and retention, university infrastructure, and other topics relevant to academics.
 Of course, it also helps that teaching faculty interact with many of these systems on a day to day basis.

 Teaching faculty are probably not the right choice for research-focused leadership roles—and there are plenty of those at most universities.
 But teaching faculty are not just capable of holding leadership roles related to academics and instruction—we’re probably going to outperform research faculty in those positions.
 Given the chance.

 To close, I’ll reiterate something from the conclusion to the first post in this series:

-As a final note, by asking these questions during your interview, you’ll be doing your part to advance the professionalism of teaching faculty positions—something that not only benefits you now, but will throughout your future career.
+(B)y asking these questions during your interview, you’ll be doing your part to advance the professionalism of teaching faculty positions—something that not only benefits you now, but will throughout your future career.
 A big part of how we move this area forward is by propagating expectations and best practices across different departments.
 And, frankly, by making it harder for departments to lure good people into bad roles.
 More applicants asking the right questions means more departments doing the right things.
 And that’s good for everyone.